10 Master Hotel Booking Tips: 10 Tips and Secrets to Save Money

-> Last updated: September 02, 2024 by Jan Skovajsa
+> Last updated: April 10, 2025 by Jan Skovajsa

 • Book rooms 1 to 2 months in advance to get the best hotel prices.

 • Consider the country you are traveling to.
-Some countries, like Japan, are stricter in their reviews so you can accept lower review scores.
+Some countries, like Japan, are stricter in their reviews, so you can accept lower review scores.

-• When I like a hotel I save it for later by using the "heart" option on booking.com to come back to it later.
+• When I like a hotel, I save it for later by using the "heart" option on booking.com to come back to it later.

-• I always use booking.com and you should too!
+• I always use booking.com, and you should too!

-Btw, I'm assuming you already booked your plane tickets?
+Btw, I'm assuming you have already booked your plane tickets?
 I have a great article explaining airline cabin classes that could be just the thing you need to realize you should be upgrading to premium economy

 A tourist on a hike in Chile, photo by Next Level of Travel